Michael L. Gernhardt: Spaceflight experience

-STS-69 took place from September 7–18, 1995.
+STS-69 (Endeavour) took place from September 7–18, 1995.
 Its prime objective was the successful deployment and retrieval of a SPARTAN satellite and the Wake Shield Facility (WSF).
 The WSF was designed to evaluate the effectiveness of using this free-flying experiment to grow semiconductors, high temperature superconductors and other materials using the ultra-high vacuum created behind the spacecraft, near the experiment package.
 Gernhardt was one of two astronauts to perform a spacewalk to evaluate future Space Station tools and hardware, logging 6 hours and 46 minutes of EVA.
 Mission duration was 260 hours, 29 minutes, and 8 seconds, traveling 4.5 million miles in 171 orbits of the Earth.

-STS-83 took place from April 4–8, 1997.
+STS-83 (Columbia) took place from April 4–8, 1997.
 This was the Microgravity Science Laboratory (MSL-1) Spacelab mission, and it was cut short due to problems with one of the Shuttle's three fuel cell power generation units.
 Mission duration was 95 hours and 12 minutes, traveling 1.5 million miles in 63 orbits of the Earth.

-STS-94 took place from July 1–17, 1997.
+STS-94 (Columbia) took place from July 1–17, 1997.
 This was a re-flight of the Microgravity Science Laboratory (MSL-1) Spacelab mission, and focused on materials and combustion science research in microgravity.
 Mission duration was 376 hours and 45 minutes, traveling 6.3 million miles in 251 orbits of the Earth.

-STS-104 took place from July 12–24, 2001.
+STS-104 (Atlantis) took place from July 12–24, 2001.
 This was the 10th mission to the International Space Station (ISS).
 During the 13-day flight, the crew conducted joint operations with the Expedition-2 crew.
 Gernhardt was one of two astronauts to perform three spacewalks to install the joint airlock "Quest" (including the first US spacewalk from the ISS), and to outfit it with four high-pressure gas tanks.
 The mission was accomplished in 200 Earth orbits, traveling 5.3 million miles in 306 hours and 35 minutes.

 The pale blue Earth serves as a backdrop for astronaut Michael Gernhardt, who is attached to the Space Shuttle Endeavour's robot arm during a spacewalk on the STS-69 mission in 1995.

 STS104-315-013 (July 12–24, 2001) --- Holding onto the end effector of the Canadarm on the Space Shuttle Atlantis, astronaut Michael L. Gernhardt, STS-104 mission specialist, participates in one of three STS-104 space walks.

 An all-star gathering of legendary American astronauts appeared in Cleveland August 29, 2008 to celebrate NASA's 50th anniversary.